 2. Review action items from any previous exercises, if applicable.

 Make sure any outstanding issues have been resolved and will not cause problems for the upcoming exercise.
+When you plan a mock disaster exercise, you want to be sure all your effort is accounted for.

 3. Consider the maturity of the team.